 2 yards Medium or Heavyweight Interfacing: I added this too all of my pieces before starting

 4 yards of piping (optional)

-Foam: This can be pricey at the craft store.
-I cut up an old mattress topper and I’ve heard you can also buy a big slab at Home Depot for $20 and that would give you enough for 2 cushions.
-You can find it in the camping section
+Floor Pillow Foam: This can be pricey at the craft store.
+I cut up an old mattress topper and I’ve heard you can also buy a big slab at Home Depot for $20 and which would give you enough for 2 cushions.
+You can find it in the camping section.

-Zipper: I used the 14″ zippers and with my heavy duty foam it was a bit of a squeeze so you may want to go a bit bigger
+Floor Pillow Zipper: I used the 14″ zippers for my DIY floor pillow and with my heavy-duty foam it was a bit of a squeeze so you may want to go a bit bigger.

 The zipper panel needs to be 1″ taller than your other panels (mine was 8″) and 1″ longer than your zipper length.
 Cut the panel in half so you have 2 long skinny pieces and then with right sides together sew one side of the zipper to the 1st piece.